UBC-ORCA/cx_runtime/docs/api_checklist.md

 :white_check_mark: an ABI allowing proper CXU selection across function calls and library boundaries

-:x: produce a set of ABI rules and implement by example.
+:white_check_mark: produce a set of ABI rules and implement by example.

 :white_check_mark: intrinsics or assembly-level changes to allow arbitrary CXU custom instructions to be generated and disassembled